+These words of God also apply to the self-righteous attitude that the workers of lawlessness have toward God's laws and commandments.
+They disannul God's judgment by claiming that His holy, righteous and spiritual laws are evil and harsh, and that keeping them is a curse.
+In doing this, they are condemning God and going about to establish their own righteousness.
+Because they use the Scriptures and retain some of the commandments of God in their selfrighteous religion, they appear to teach the way to salvation.
+But their self-righteous traditions and false grace will not bring salvation.
 As Job learned, God, and God alone, is Savior.
 He powerfully declared to Job that his own righteousness could never save him: "And have you an arm like God?
 Or can you thunder with a voice like His?
 Deck yourself now with majesty and excellency, and array yourself with glory and beauty.
 Cast abroad the rage of your wrath; and behold everyone who is proud, and abase him.
 Look on everyone who is proud, and bring him low; and tread down the wicked in their place.
 Hide them in the dust together; and bind their faces in darkness.
-Then I will also confess to you that your own right hand can save you" (verses 9-14).
+Then I will also confess to you that your own right hand can save vou" (verses 9-14).

 After hearing these words of God, Job abhorred himself for his sin of self-righteousness and repented to God "in dust and ashes" (Job 42:6).
-That is what these professing Christians who practice lawlessness need to do.
+That is what professing Christians of this world need to do.
 They need to forsake the self-righteous traditions of men that they have been practicing and submit to the righteousness of God the Father and Jesus Christ.

 The leaders of Christianity today need to remember the words of warning that Jesus spoke to the scribes and Pharisees during His ministry.
-Like the self-righteous leaders of the Jews, the leaders of the Christian churches have adopted traditions and dogmas that conflict with the commandments of God.
-A close examination of the history of Christianity will show that the traditional doctrines and practices of the churches today are not the teachings of Jesus Christ.
-True Christianity, as originally taught by Jesus Christ and His apostles, was subverted from within by false teachers of lawlessness.
-The teachings of these "ungodly men" that Jude and Peter wrote about were passed down in the writings of the early Church Fathers and were accepted by the Roman church as authoritative traditions.
-Through the centuries the Roman church has grown in power, using its influence to stamp out every remaining vestige of the true teachings of Jesus Christ.
+Like these self-righteous leaders of the Jews, the leaders of the Christian churches have adopted traditions and dogmas that conflict with the commandments of God.
+A close examination of the history of Christianity will show that the traditional doctrines and practices of the churches of this world are not the teachings of Jesus Christ.
+True Christianity, as originally taught by Jesus

+Christ and His apostles, was subverted from within by false teachers of lawlessness.
+The teachings of these "ungodly men" that Jude and Peter wrote about were passed down in the writings of the "early church fathers" and were accepted by the Roman church as authoritative traditions.
+Through the centuries the Roman church grew in power, using its influence to stamp out every remaining vestige of the true teachings of Jesus Christ.
 After a power struggle between the bishop of Rome and the bishop of Constantinople, the church split into the Roman Catholic and the Eastern Orthodox churches.